henrytitheridge-stone/mastermind_project/README.md

 #### Future features
 - Give a multiplayer option by adding functionality for players to input their own secret code
 - Make visuals more engaging by adding a colour library to display peg/colour names in matching colours
-- Experiment with layout to fit original feedback grids into the terminal
+- Experiment with layout to fit original 2x2 feedback grids into the terminal

 ## Testing
 I have manually tested the features of this project in the VS Code and deployed Heroku terminals by:
 - Using the PEP8-aligned 'Flake8' Python linter extension in VS Code to address problems throughout development
     - FIXED: E501 errors flagged (lines > 79 characters) and continuation lines were added
-- Entering invalid inputs: strings instead of numbers, none or more than 4 numbers, numbers without spaces and numbers out of the 1-6 range to confirm all correct prompts displayed
+- Entering invalid inputs: strings instead of numbers, fewer or more than 4 numbers, numbers without spaces and numbers out of the 1-6 range to confirm all correct prompts displayed
 - Playing through rounds of the game to confirm that:
     - the secret code remains hidden as 'x x x x' until a win/loss condition is triggered
     - the guessed numbers are correctly displayed as the expected colours
     - the terminal is cleared and board updated successfully after each guess
-    - the feedback peg positions are randomised (by repeating guesses)
+    - the feedback peg positions are randomised (tested by repeating guesses)
     - the feedback accurately marks the perfect and colour-only matches without double counting
     - the win/loss message and 'play again' input request is displayed after each game and...
         - that invalid inputs here (other than Y, y, N or n) display a prompt to try again